AdobeDocs/audience-manager.en/help/using/c-api/dcs-intro/dcs-s2s/dcs-aam-ids.md

 ## Sample Response {#section_0D29A02C954C407596E75DD8174E5705}

-This simple response shows the UUID and region ID.
+This simple response shows the `UUID` and region `ID`.
 Note, this is sample data only.
 Your log files may be longer and more complex.

 ```js
 {